Invece

 We can use invece on its own, but we can also say invece di or invece che, again depending on what we want to say.

-On its own, invece introduces a phrase contrasting with what we have just mentioned.
+Let’s focus on invece on its own.
+It introduces a phrase contrasting with what we have just mentioned.

 Here are all of its possible translations: